-The brain child of Jenny Wilson (consentculture.co.uk) and Kitty Stryker (consentculture.com), the 2020 International Festival of Consent is a response to the need for more conversations to happen about what consent means, both in and out of the bedroom.
-Starting November 16th and going until the International Day of Consent, November 30th, the International Festival of Consent is organized around the principles of accessible community, mutual aid, and the importance of consent culture.
+The brain child of Jenny Wilson (consentculture.co.uk) and Kitty Stryker (consentculture.com), the 2020 International Festival of Consent was a response to the need for more conversations to happen about what consent means, both in and out of the bedroom.
+It was organized in November 2020 around the principles of accessible community, mutual aid, and the importance of consent culture.

 The world’s first International Day of Consent, spearheaded by Jenny Wilson of Irregular Arts and consentculture.co.uk, took place on November 30th 2018, as a small gathering and performance event at Theatre in the Mill in Bradford, West Yorkshire, UK.
 Then in 2019, Irregular Arts ran the first Festival of Consent in Leeds, UK, including international artists, panel discussions, workshops, exhibitions and performances exploring consent.

-This year, Kitty Stryker (founder of consentculture.com back in 2011 and editor of “Ask: Building Consent Culture”), joined forces with Wilson.
+In 2020, Kitty Stryker (founder of consentculture.com back in 2011 and editor of “Ask: Building Consent Culture”), joined forces with Wilson.
 Their shared goal?
-To create an online International Festival of Consent, #IDoConsent, with artists, activists and academics working within the realm of consent culture.
+Creating an online International Festival of Consent, #IDoConsent, with artists, activists and academics working within the realm of consent culture.

-Reaching out to performers and professionals with a variety of experience, Wilson and Stryker have cultivated a 2 week long program of speakers, art, and writing on the term “consent culture”, both what it means and what it looks like.
-Starting on November 16th and ending November 30th, the International Festival of Consent could not come at a more vital time.
+Reaching out to performers and professionals with a variety of experience, Wilson and Stryker cultivated a 2 week long program of speakers, art, and writing on the term “consent culture”, both what it means and what it looks like.
+Starting on November 16th and ending November 30th, the International Festival of Consent came at a vital time.

 How do I buy tickets?

-We aren’t doing a traditional conference, per se, with a formal structure and one overhead ticket price.
-What we’re doing is more curating and creating a bunch of consent related content in a more organic and anarchic way – everyone brings their offerings to the table, and asks for what they see fit in exchange.
-Granted, it’s a little more chaotic that way (especially for our first run), but it also serves to allow people to participate in a way that feels right to them – which, when talking about a consent culture, feels very important to us!
+In 2020, we didn’t do a traditional conference, per se, with a formal structure and one overhead ticket price – we likely won’t again.
+What we prefer to do is more curating and creating a bunch of consent related content in a more organic and anarchic way – everyone brings their offerings to the table, and asks for what they see fit in exchange.
+Granted, it can be a little more chaotic that way (especially for our first run), but it also serves to allow people to participate in a way that feels right to them – which, when talking about a consent culture, feels very important to us!

 Why is the festival being run in this way?